MattKuebrich/teensy-audio-objects/fmdrum/README.md

 Trigger the drum.

 ### **frequency**(freq);
-Set the frequency in hz.
+Set the base drum frequency in hz.
 Default is 50hz.

 ### **fm**(amount);
-Set the fm amount, from 0 to 1.0.
+Set the fm intensity, from 0 to 1.0.
 Default is 0.

 ### **decay**(amount);
-Set the decay amount, from 0 to 1.0.
+Set the FM and AM envelope decay time, from 0 to 1.0.
 Default is 0.75.

 ### **noise**(amount);
 Set the noise amount, from 0 to 1.0.
 Default is 0.